tyagi2012/projects/README.md

-# qrcode
+# Project
-project on qrcode
+project on tkinter